EmergingEclipse/EmergingEclipse/README.md

 ### Hi there Welcome to My Profile, Make a fire 🔥 and stay a while 👋

-My Name is Caleb Millard, I am a Software Developer Based in British Columbia Canada, I love making games and designing UI.
+My name is Caleb Millard, I am a Software Developer based in British Columbia, Canada.
+I love making games and designing UI.
 I have worked on multiple mid size projects.
-My most recent Published project is Project B, a 2-D plaform stratagy game.
-My expertise is in Frontend UI/UX design and implementation aswell as Systems Development.
+My most recent published project is Project B, a 2-D plaform stratagy game.
+My expertise is in frontend UI/UX design and implementation as well as systems development.

-- 🔭 I’m currently working on a few things
+- 🔭 I’m currently working on a few things:
-1. Some exciting projects unfortainately covered under NDA
+1. Some exciting projects unfortunately covered under NDA
 2. a new Game with some of my fellow alumni and seniors from my Game and software program.

 - 🌱 I’m currently working on understanding more about:
 1. More about encryption and cyber security
-1. How to properly design an anticheat system
+2. How to properly design an anticheat system

 - 👯 Things i might be interested in collaborating on:
 1. Games specifically 2d, open to 3d but less experienced